 Changing Your Major

-Students in the art and design associate's degree who decide to change their major upon entering the B.F.A. will need to take an additional year's worth of coursework to make up the coursework they missed in the sophomore year.
-Students in the program who wish to change their major in the second year of the program would have to take additional coursework to make up the classes missed in the new major.
-We do not encourage students to change majors either in the program or after transferring to the B.F.A. because of the additional time needed to make up the sophomore required courses in the new major.
+Students in the art and design associate's degree who decide to change their major upon entering the BFA will need to take an additional year's worth of coursework to make up the coursework they missed in the sophomore year.
+Students in the program who wish to change their major in the second year of the program or after would have to take additional coursework to make up the classes missed in the sophomore year of the new major.